morandd/aframe-heatmap3d/README.md

 height | depth of component (on Z axis, not Y axis), in AFrame units.
 Note that the height (Y axis) is always 1 | =width

 ## Using ##
 Supply a greyscale image (or a color image, in which case the Red pixel value is taken).
 Normally white=0 elevation and black=1 elevation, or use invertElevation to switch this.
-Greyscale values are respected, or use `scale:true` to stretch the values so it fully covers elevation 0 to elevation 1.
+Greyscale values are respected, or use `stretch:true` to stretch the values so it fully covers elevation 0 to elevation 1.
 The component is always 1 aframe unit high, so adjust the entity's "scale" Y axis attribute to adjust the height.

 ### Color Palettes ###